itssouray/Aritificial-Neural-Network/README.md

 Model Architecture

-The neural network consists of two hidden layers and one input layer.
-The input layer has 14 nodes, one for each feature in the dataset.
-The two hidden layers have 6 and 4 nodes, respectively.
+The neural network consists of one hidden layers and one input layer.
+The input layer has 11 nodes, one for each feature in the dataset.
+The two hidden layers have 6  respectively.
 The output layer has 1 node, which predicts whether the customer will churn or not.
 The ReLU activation function is used for the hidden layers, and the sigmoid function is used for the output layer.